 The specification was designed through a partnership of the initial Live Transit Updates partner agencies, a number of transit developers and Google.
-The specification was introduced and released under the Creative Commons Attribution 3.0 license in August 2011.
+The specification is published under the Apache 2.0 License.

 How do I start?